purplesyringa/site/blog/any-python-program-fits-in-24-characters/index.md

 But it turns out there's another way to translate whitespace to non-whitespace.

-> This solution was found by a reader of my blog -- thanks!
+> This solution was found by readers of my blog -- thanks!

 When `repr` is applied to Unicode strings, it replaces the Unicode codepoints with their `\uXXXX` representations.
 For example, `U+2001 Em Quad` is encoded as `'\u2001'`.
 All in all, Unicode whitespace gives us unlimited supply of `\`, `x`, and the whole hexadecimal alphabet (plus two instances of `'`).